 - Leitmotif: According to the introduction of "La hija de Escipión", Mastropiero's operas always have the same music.

 - Limited Wardrobe: The only thing they wear on they shows are tuxedos, as any classical musician will do in a concert.

 - Literary Agent Hypothesis: Anything related to the convoluted life of Johann Sebastian Mastropiero.
 It's unknown when he died, or even if he actually died.

-- Long Runners: Celebrated their 40 anniversary in 2007.
+- Long-Runners: Celebrated their 50th anniversary in 2017.

 - In Lutherapia, It turns out Ramirez was Mastropiero's son (and brother to the Anti-Christ) and that was the reason of his stress.

 - Lyrical Dissonance

-- My Country, Right or Wrong: on Himnovaciones and Acto en Banania.
+- My Country, Right or Wrong: on "La Comisión" and "Acto en Banania".

-- Names to Run Away From Really Fast: General Eutanasio Rodriguez and Escipion the Blood-Thirsty Killer.
+- Names to Run Away from Really Fast: General Eutanasio Rodriguez and Escipion the Blood-Thirsty Killer.

 - No Longer with Us: "Huesito Williams has left us... it's hard to believe his seat remains empty.
 But he's in a better place.
 He lives... in Normandy Hotel, Miami."